NoorFatima01/NextAuth/README.md

 # Authentication in Next.js Project

-This document provides an overview of the authentication functionality in the Next.js project.

 ## `useSession` Hook

 The `useSession()` hook is used to access session data on the client side.
 When the session changes, the `useSession()` hook will automatically update the session data.
 It returns a session object that contains the user object and other information.
 The session object will be `null` if the user is not authenticated.